mskocik/svelecte/README.md

 ### Control.svelte (bubbled up to the Svelecte component)
 - ```icon``` This allows to insert custom code like e.g. an icon at the start/left of the Control.svelte
 - ```control-end``` This allows to insert custom code at the end/right of the Control.svelte.
 It is positioned AFTER the indicator icons.
+- ```icon-toggle-clear``` When ```clearable = true``` and ```toggleIcon = true```, we can insert an icon, like e.g. magnifying glasses, that is showing when no input is given.
+As soon as there is any input, we see the X-icon that allows to clear the input.
+This essentially means that we have switching icons depending if the input is empty or not.

 ## 🙏 Thanks to